rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 1.5: Set Global Options to Disable Unnecessary Warning Messages

-Turn off warnings to simplify the flow.
+Turn off warnings.

 ```

 options(ore.warn.order=FALSE)

 ```

+For more details on this refer to the documentation.

 1.6: Connect to the Database

 An Oracle 21c database instance (named MLPDB1) has been provisioned for you to run this lab.
 Connect to the provided database using the ore.connect() function as follows:

 ```

 ore.connect(user="oml_user",
             conn_string="MLPDB1",
             host=<hostname>,
             password=<password>,
             all=TRUE)

 ```

 Your database connection is to the database schema where the data resides.
 The connection port defaults to 1521.

-By specifying “all = TRUE” in the connection specifications, proxy objects are automatically loaded for all tables in the target schema to which you are connecting.
+By specifying “all = TRUE” in the connection specifications, proxy objects are automatically loaded for all tables and views in the target schema to which you are connecting.

 Example:

 ```

 ore.connect(user="oml_user",
             conn_string="MLPDB1",
-            host="130.61.185.99",
+            host="130.61.44.205",
             password="MLlearnPTS#21_",
             all=TRUE)

 ```

 1.7: Check Database Connection

 ```

 ore.is.connected()

 ```

 If needed, you can use ore.disconnect() call to explicitly disconnect the database session.
 As we will discuss later, if you do this, then any temporary table, view, or model proxy objects will be automatically deleted.

 1.8: List Database Objects

 The ore.ls() function returns all OML4R proxy objects.
-Use the ore.ls() function call to list tables in the database schema you are connected to, which appear as ore frames in your OML4R session.
+Use the ore.ls() function call to list tables and views in the database schema you are connected to, which appear as ore frames in your OML4R session.
 The conversion is transparent and it is enabled by the OML4R transparency layer.

 ```

 ore.ls()

 ```

 ![ls](./images/ls-1.png)

-## Task 2: Explore Data Using R
+## Task 2: Explore Data Using R - Statistical Functions

 Exploratory Data Analysis is the process of visualizing and analyzing data to develop better understanding of the data and gain insight into the data.

-### BASIC DATA EXPLORATION USING STATISTICAL FUNCTIONS

-2A.1: Check ‘class’ Of Object
+1: Check ‘class’ of Object

 ```

 class(CUST_INSUR_LTV)

 ```

 The database table appears as an "ore.frame".
 An ore.frame is a proxy object - the R object representation - of the CUST_INSUR_LTV table in the database.

 There are 6 types of objects in R Programming.
 They include vector, list, matrix, array, factor, and data frame.
 An ore.frame object represents a relational (SQL) query to an Oracle Database instance.

 The class ore.frame inherits from data.frame and overloads many data.frame functions.

-2A.2: Get List of Column Names (‘colnames’)
+2: Get List of Column Names (‘colnames’)

 ```

 colnames(CUST_INSUR_LTV)

 ```

 The column names appear in an ordered list and can be referenced based on this order.

-2A.3: Check Object or Frame Dimensions
+3: Check Object or Frame Dimensions

 ```

 dim(CUST_INSUR_LTV)

 ```

 The dimensions represents the number of rows (i.e., records or observations) and number of columns (or variable, or attributes) in the given frame (table).